 If you are under 23 years, you must have a Leaving Certificate which includes Mathematics and English or equivalent, e.g., National Craft Certificate (Phase 2, 4 & 6) for entry to an ordinary Level 7 degree programme.
 If over 23 years since 1st January, you are also applying as a mature applicant and you will be assessed by interview on the relevance and duration of your experience, and your motivation.

-If you do not meet the entry requirements of a programme BUT do have substantial relevant practical experience, then it may be possible to seek admission to the programme through IT Sligo’s Recognition of Prior Learning (RPL) process.
+If you do not meet the entry requirements of a programme BUT do have substantial relevant practical experience, then it may be possible to seek admission to the programme through ATU Sligo’s Recognition of Prior Learning (RPL) process.

 Construction Project Management is a professional field that focuses on each part of the construction process of any built environment.
-The course at IT Sligo equips graduates with skills and knowledge in project management as well as an understanding of the business process and environment.
-Armed with such expertise, graduates will be prepared for decision making and undertaking executive responsibilities within a number of industries, such as; construction, energy, utilities, telecommunications, architecture, production, design and service industries.
+The programme at ATU Sligo equips graduates with skills and knowledge in project management as well as an understanding of the business process and environment.
+Armed with such expertise, graduates are prepared for decision making and undertaking executive responsibilities within a number of industries, such as; construction, energy, utilities, telecommunications, architecture, production, design and service industries.

 Construction project managers are in considerable demand in the built environment.
-Therefore, graduates from this course are much sought after by employer organisations and opportunities are excellent.
+Therefore, graduates from this programme are much sought after by employer organisations and opportunities are excellent.
 Graduates work with consultants, building contractors, architects, quantity surveyors and local authorities, as carpenters, site managers, project managers and architectural technicians.
 They work in areas including the design and construction management of commercial/industrial and residential buildings as well as retrofitting of existing building stock.

-Upon successful completion of this programme learners may progress to a Masters of Science in Project Management which is a three-year part-time programme designed for graduates or professionals who are interested in developing their skills and competencies in project management.
-A Postgraduate Diploma in Project Management can be achieved after two years part-time study with a research thesis undertaken in year three to gain the MSc award.
+Upon successful completion of this programme, graduates may progress to a Masters of Science in Project Management which is a three-year part-time programme designed for graduates or professionals who are interested in developing their skills and competencies in project management.
+A Postgraduate Diploma in Project Management can be achieved after two years part-time study, with a research thesis undertaken in year three to gain the MSc award.